citp/privacy-policy-historical/p/pa/pag/pagalguy.com.md

-> *The following text is extracted and transformed from the pagalguy.com privacy policy that was archived on 2016-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160612045422id_/http%3A//www.pagalguy.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pagalguy.com privacy policy that was archived on 2016-08-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160809154201id_/https%3A//www.pagalguy.com/privacy) for the most accurate reproduction.*

-# Privacy Policy : PaGaLGuY
+# PaGaLGuY : The Education Network

+## Personal Information

 Personal Information means any information that may be used to identify an individual, including, but not limited to, a first and last name, a home or other physical address and an email address or other contact information, whether at work or at home.
 In general, you can visit Web pages created or maintained by Inzane Labs Pvt.
 Ltd. without telling us who you are or revealing any Personal Information about yourself.

-Cookies
+## Cookies

 Some of our Web pages utilize “cookies” and other tracking technologies.
 A “cookie” is a small text file that may be used, for example, to collect information about Web site activity.
 Some cookies and other technologies may serve to recall Personal Information previously indicated by a Web user.
 Most browsers allow you to control cookies, including whether or not to accept them and how to remove them.